On the Overlooked Pitfalls of Weight Decay and How to Mitigate Them: A Gradient-Norm Perspective: Overlooked Pitfalls of Weight Decay

-Equation \ref{eq:movingwd} describes learning dynamics in the rescaled coordinates of $w$.
-The equivalence of Equation \ref{eq:dwd} and Equation \ref{eq:movingwd} suggests that learning dynamics with weight decay in the original coordinates of $\theta$ is equivalent to learning dynamics without weight decay in the rescaled coordinates of $w$.
-Thus, the effect of weight decay can be interpreted as flattening the loss landscape of $\theta$ by a factor of $(1-\eta \lambda)$ per iteration and increase the learning rate by a factor of $(1-\eta \lambda)^{-2}$ per iteration.

-\textbf{The weight decay rate and the total weight decay effect.} In dynamics of SGD, the learning rate $\eta$ may be interpreted as unit stepsize or unit dynamical time.
-The dynamical time of deep learning dynamics at $t$-th iteration can be defined as the cumulative sum of stepsizes: $\tau= t \eta $.
-Thus, for each time step as $d\tau = \eta$, it is $(1- \lambda)$ that decides the rescaling rate of the dynamical system $w$ per unit dynamical time.
-We define the {\it weight decay rate} as the rescaling rate of the dynamical system $w$ per unit dynamical time:

-which indicates the rescaling rate of the coordinates $w$ per unit stepsize or unit dynamical time.
-We define the {\it total weight decay effect} after $t$ iterations as

-which indicates the total flattened ratio of the coordinates $w$ after $t$ iterations.
-We naturally have $\rho_{t} = R^{\tau}$ in the continuous-time limit or small $\eta$ limit.
-Based on the weight decay rate, we define the key concept, stable weight decay, as Definition \ref{df:swd}.

-\begin{define}[Stable Weight Decay] The weight decay is stable if the weight decay rate is constant during training.
-Otherwise, we define it unstable weight decay. \end{define}

-Suppose there exists an optimal weight decay rate for training of a deep network.
-Then, we should fine-tune $\lambda$ to have a proper weight decay rate and keep the the weight decay rate approximately equal to the optimal weight decay rate during training.
-Thus, we conjecture that stable weight decay should be a desirable property for deep learning.
-In this paper, we conducted comprehensive empirical analysis to verify the advantage of stable weight decay.

-\textbf{Vanilla weight decay is unstable weight decay in the presence of learning rate schedulers.} We first take vanilla SGD as the studied example, where no Momentum is involved.
-It is easy to see that vanilla SGD with $L_{2}$ regularization $\frac{\lambda}{2} \|\theta\|^{2}$ is also given by Equation \ref{eq:dwd}.
+We first take vanilla SGD as a studied example, where no momentum is involved.
+It is easy to see that vanilla SGD with $L_{2}$ regularization $\frac{\lambda}{2} \|\theta\|^{2}$ is also given by Equation \eqref{eq:dwd}.
 Suppose the learning rate is fixed in the whole training procedure.
-Then Equation \ref{eq:dwd} will be identical to Equation \ref{eq:originalwd} if we simply choose $\lambda_{0} = \eta \lambda$.
+Then Equation \eqref{eq:dwd} will be identical to Equation \eqref{eq:originalwd} if we simply choose $\lambda^{\prime} = \eta \lambda$.
 However, learning rate decay is quite important for training of deep neural networks.
-So Equation \ref{eq:dwd} is not identical to Equation \ref{eq:originalwd} in practice.
+So Equation \eqref{eq:dwd} is not identical to Equation \eqref{eq:originalwd} in practice.

-Which implementation is better?
-Based on the measure of the weight decay rate, we propose Proposition \ref{pr:lrscheduler}.
-We leave all proofs in Appendix \ref{sec:proofs}. \begin{proposition} Suppose learning dynamics is governed by Equation \ref{eq:originalwd} and the learning rate at $t$-th step is $\eta_{t}$.
-Then, the weight decay rate at $t$-th step is given by $R = 1 - \frac{\lambda_{0}}{\eta_{t}}$. \end{proposition}